wysiatko/receipt-processor-fetch/README.md

+# Running Receipt Processor
+To run my receipt processor service, please execute the below to commands to create a Docker image and run it using the provided Dockerfile.
+1) docker build --platform linux/amd64 -t receipt-processor .
+2) docker run -p 8080:8080 -t receipt-processor

 # Receipt Processor

 Build a webservice that fulfils the documented API.
 The API is described below.
 A formal definition is provided